onenKokos/Timeline/README.md

 ## Task:

 - Use Vue.js as your framework
-- The task is to create a component which displays the atteched .json file into a timeline and visualizes it based on the date.
+- The task is to create a component which displays the attached .json file into a timeline and visualizes it based on the date.
 - Styling is not of utmost priority, however it is possible to obtain bonus points for CSS / SaSS code.